-Suspected senate Doxxer had secret Twitter account repeatedly attacking GOP, Kavanaugh
+Suspected Senate Doxxer had secret Twitter account repeatedly attacking GOP, Kavanaugh

 The suspected Democratic congressional aide accused of leaking the private information of at least three Republican senators repeatedly lashed out at GOP staffers and lawmakers on his secret Twitter account, calling them “bad and dumb," Fox News can reveal.

-Jackson Cosko, a recent staffer for Rep. Sheila Jackson Lee, D-Texas, was arrested for allegedly posting the personal information - or "doxxing" - of a number of senators, including Lindsey Graham, R-S.C., Mike Lee, R-Utah, and Orrin Hatch, R-Utah on Wikipedia – with information such as their home addresses and phone numbers in the wake of the contentious Bretty Kavanaugh Supreme Court hearing.
+Jackson Cosko, a recent staffer for Rep. Sheila Jackson Lee, D-Texas, was arrested for allegedly posting the personal information - or "doxxing" - of a number of senators, including Lindsey Graham, R-S.C., Mike Lee, R-Utah, and Orrin Hatch, R-Utah on Wikipedia – with information such as their home addresses and phone numbers in the wake of the contentious Brett Kavanaugh Supreme Court hearing.

 ACCUSED DOXXER OF GOP SENATORS ALLEGEDLY THREATENED TO PUBLISH LAWMAKERS' CHILDREN’S HEALTH INFO